-The Anna Julia Cooper School (the "School"), previously known as Anna Julia Cooper Episcopal School, is a nonprofit Virginia corporation formed in 2009 to serve students in Richmond's east end.
-The School is an independent, faith-based school providing tuition-free education to students in grades 2 to 8.
-Through a program focused on academic, social and spiritual development, the School helps students set their sights on high school, college and a life of responsible citizenship.
+The Anna Julia Cooper School (the "School"), previously known as Anna Julia Cooper Episcopal School, is a nonprofit Virginia corporation formed in 2009 to serve students of limited financial resources in Richmond's east end.
+The School is an independent, faith-based school providing full-tuition scholarships and education to students in kindergarten through grade 8.
+The School also supports students and graduates as they transition to high school and pursue their own paths into adulthood.